A person with a suspected breast cancer should be referred to a breast or general surgeon who is a member of a relevant multidisciplinary team.

 What is breast cancer?

-Breast cancer is cancer that occurs in any part of the breast.
-This can include the breast lobules or ducts.
-Breast cancer starts when cells in the breast become abnormal.
-These cells divide and grow to form a cancer.
+Breast cancer is cancer that starts in any part of the breast.
+Most breast cancers start in the breast lobules or ducts.

-Treatment for breast cancer may include one or all types of these cancer treatments:
+Treatment for breast cancer may include one or more of the following:

 - targeted therapy

-You may need to travel to have a part of your treatment.
-Your Local Health District will have an arrangement in place for this.
+If treatment is specialised and complex, patients may need to travel to have part of their treatment.
+The local health district will have an arrangement in place for this.

 How common is breast cancer in NSW?

 Breast cancer was diagnosed in: